abhishektuf/abkumarggn.github.io/_posts/2019-06-25-sar-utility.md

 Synchronizing state of sysstat.service with SysV service script with /lib/systemd/systemd-sysv-install. sudo systemctl start sysstat
 {% endhighlight %}
-<h3>use the below command to redirect output to a file. i.e. to save data for that email to customer :)</h3>
+use the below command to redirect output to a file. i.e. to save data for that email to customer :)
 {% highlight language %}
 [root@localhost ~]# sar 2 4 -o /tmp/sardata > /dev/null 2>&1
 {% endhighlight %}

-<h3>use the below one to read that file too.</h3>
+use the below one to read that file too.
 {% highlight language %}
 root@localhost:~# sar -f /tmp/sardata
 Linux 4.15.0-43-generic (localhost)      06/25/2019      _x86_64_        (8 CPU)